 - 1. The Company's Audit Committee will monitor the effectiveness and review the implementation of this Policy, considering its suitability, adequacy and effectiveness. - 2.
-The Company reserves the right to vary and/or amend the terms of this Policy from time to time.
+The Board of Directors reserves the right to vary and/or amend the terms of this Policy from time to time.